php-dev-br/laravel-doc-pt-br/controllers.md

 <a name="dependency-injection-and-controllers"></a>

-## Dependency Injection and Controllers
+## Dependency Injection & Controllers

 <a name="constructor-injection"></a>

 #### Constructor Injection

 The Laravel [service container](container.md) is used to resolve all Laravel controllers.
 As a result, you are able to type-hint any dependencies your controller may need in its constructor.
 The declared dependencies will automatically be resolved and injected into the controller instance:

     <?php